patrickfav/uber-apk-signer/README.md

 Use multiple locations or files (will ignore duplicate files)

     java -jar uber-apk-signer.jar -a /path/to/apks /path2 /path3/select1.apk /path3/select2.apk

+Provide your sha256 hash to check against the signature:

+    java -jar uber-apk-signer.jar -a /path/to/apks --onlyVerify --verifySha256 ab318df27

 ### Process Return Value